taleinat/pyweb-il-77-2to3/presentation.md

 Many libraries support 2.x and 3.x, usually using the "six" library, such as Django.

-This is less practical for web-apps though:
+Less practical for web-apps:

 - Apps can usually specify a version of Python
-- six makes code uglier in some cases ("readability tax")
+- Incurs a "tax" on coding, style and readability
+    - esp. for dict-heavy code
 - No automated tools convert from 2.x to six

 Notes:

 - 6 = 2 × 3; get it?
+- Highly recommended for Python libs

 ---

 ## 2to3

-The Python devs spent great effort creating "2to3", a code analysis and manipulation tool for automatically converting Python 2 code to Python 3.

-Unfortunately, it could not address the many edge-cases and minor inconsistencies found in practice.

-2to3 was not well received.
-Due to the great popularity of Python 2 at the time of Python 3's release, most projects aimed to support both versions.
-2to3 did not meet this need.
+- Refactoring tool created by the Python devs
+- Intention: keep 2.x code, use 2to3 for 3.x releases
+- 2to3 couldn't handle the "very long tail" of real edge cases
+- Not well received, hardly used, fell into obscurity

 Notes:

+The Python devs (incl.
+Guide) spent great effort creating "2to3", a refactoring tool for automatically converting Python 2 code to Python 3.

-It was originially suggested to maintain a 2.x codebase and use 2to3 to release 3.x versions.
-However, since 2to3 failed to cover many edge-cases automatically, this was not practical.
+The intention was that devs would initially continue to maintain a 2.x codebase, and use 2to3 to release 3.x versions.
+Unfortunately, 2to3 could not address the many edge-cases and minor inconsistencies found in practice, making the intended use impractical.

+2to3 was not well received and fell into obscurity.

 ---

 ## My Approach: 2to3!

-- 2to3 was exactly what I needed.
+- 2to3 was exactly what I needed!
-- I reviewed other, similar tools and found that they added nothing relevant.
-- Despite being somewhat neglected, it still worked very well and covered the great majority of required changes.
+- Covered the great majority of required changes
-- 2to3 is **extensible!**  By writing custom "fixers" or changing existing ones, I could use it to address additional cases not supported out of the box.
+- Worked very well
+- 2to3 is **extensible!**

 Notes:

 - Surprise! (not)
+- Obscure but not neglected
+- I reviewed other, similar tools and found that they added nothing relevant.
+- By writing custom "fixers" or changing existing ones, I could use 2to3 to address additional cases not supported out of the box.

 ---